SPRING 2026

 Trinity Chapel

-Trinity College Chapel and Department of Music present the Trinity Organ Series, featuring Ellen Dickinson (College Carillonist) and the Trinity Organ Studio (students of Christopher Houlihan, Artist-in-Residence) in recital.
+Trinity College Chapel and Department of Music present the Trinity Organ Series, featuring Ellen Dickinson (College Carillonist) and the Trinity Organ Studio (students of Christopher Houlihan, Artist-in-Residence).
 Our exceptional pipe organ, built by the Austin Organ Company of Hartford, contains over four thousand pipes that range in size from pencils to large trees.
-Each pipe has its own unique sound, combining to create a thrilling sonic experience.
+Each pipe’s unique sound combines to a thrilling sonic experience.

 mayfield brooks